banhbio/hedera/README.md

 - **Removal of Non-NCLDV Contigs (Decontamination) :** Contigs within bins that have an NCLDV score of 0 are removed.
 - **Splitting of Chimeric Bins:** Bins that have become chimeras of multiple NCLDVs are separated.
 The process for this is as follows:
    1. **Searching Candidates:** Bins with heterogeneous depth (coefficient of variation: (standard deviation / mean) of "total average depth" > 0.01) and multiple single-copy NCLDV core genes (TFIIS, VLTF3, pATPase_all, DNApolB) are considered as candidates.
-   2. **Contig Clustering:** Contigs from candidate bins are clustered based on coverage and Tetranucleotide Frequency (TF).
+   2. **Contig Clustering:** Contigs from candidate bins are clustered based on coverage and tetranucleotide frequency (TF).
    3. **Decision to Split:** The decision to split or not is made based on each cluster's size (40Kb), the presence or absence of single-copy NCLDV core genes, and the NCLDV score.
 Bins that are not divided are marked as mscg (multiple single copy genes).
 - **Removal of Outlier Contig (2nd Decontamination):** Contigs that are outlier based on coverage, TF, and NCLDV score are excluded from the bin.
 Contigs that satisfy the following three conditions are removed from the bin:
    1. **Average Depth Outlier:** "total average depth" < Q1-1.5 \* IQR or "total average depth" > Q3+1.5 \* IQR